 Can’t Slow Down by Lionel Richie (1983)

 Can’t Slow Down is Lionel Richie’s second studio album, recorded and produced by the famous Motown Records.
 Five singles were released from the album, and each one made it to the Billboard 100 top ten.
 “Hello” and “All Night Long (All Night)” both made it to the number one spot on the 100.
-Can’t Slow Down is Richie’s best-selling album and solidified his position as an R&B/pop idol.
+Can’t Slow Down is Richie’s best-selling album and solidified his solo artist position as an R&B/pop idol, and not just a previous member of the soul group, The Commodores.

 1983 Honorable Mention: Let’s Dance by David Bowie

-David Bowie’s 15th studio album Let’s Dance gained him a new mass audience due to the popularity of the titular track, which reached number 1 in multiple countries around the world.
+David Bowie’s 15th (can you believe he had 15 albums before the early 80s?) studio album Let’s Dance gained him a new mass audience due to the popularity of the titular track, which reached number 1 in multiple countries around the world.
 Rolling Stone has called this album, “the conclusion of arguably the greatest 14-year run in rock history,” and despite not being Bowie’s most popular album, it still garnered him great success and an even larger audience than what he had before.
+It also propelled him to pursue even more acting roles, as he would land his iconic role in Labyrinth just three years later.

 Purple Rain by Prince (1984)